 Fashion is not just for wearing but for admiring, and with the clocks now back and the extra hours of darkness creeping in, online editor Sarah Mortimore unpicks the optimism underlying some of the key AW1920 trends.
-Think colour, shine, even pieces made from jelly.
-Whether you own these clothes or are simply appreciating them, they promise to make you smile, give you a lift, and warm you up from the inside ou.
-More than just fleeting trends, AW fashion prescribes a whole wardrobe of positive uplift when you look for it.
+Think colour, shine, even pieces made from jelly, whether you own these clothes or simply appreciate them from the screen, they promise to make you smile and warm you up from the inside out.
+More than just fleeting trends, AW1920 prescribes a whole wardrobe of uplift when you look for it.

-Colour Blocking: The opening of Max Mara’s show probably epitomises the sentiment of clothing uplifting winter spirit.
-With three models striding out in head-to-toe turquoise, blue and yellow, the sartorial confidence of this bold colour blocking brings an undeniably cheery note to power dressing.
-The brand’s decision to update their timeless coat from neutral to bright tones shows that with a little bravery, even the most colour shy can benefit from a rainbow upgrade.
+Colour Blocking: The opening of Max Mara’s show probably epitomises the sentiment of dressing for winter happiness.
+With three models striding out head-to-toe in turquoise, blue and yellow, the sartorial confidence of this bold colour blocking brings an undeniably cheery note to power dressing.
+The brand’s decision to update their timeless coat from neutrals to brights shows that with a little bravery, even the most colour shy will benefit from a rainbow upgrade.

 Positive Puffers: A make-over of everyone’s cold-weather favourite, this Richard Quinn coat shows that the most insulating and weatherproof garms can be as equally protective of our inner spirits.
 When you have to wear a coat every day, why not wear something that makes everyone around you smile too.

 Fur Queen: Shrimps always do faux fur best.
-A hat would have been a more sensible choice, but this headbands’ impracticality, coupled with its regal silhouette teaches us to approach the cold head on (middle fingers up optional).
+A hat would have been a more sensible choice, but this headbands’ impracticality, coupled with its regal silhouette teaches us to approach the cold head on, head up (middle fingers optional).
 The subtle animal print only enhances its playful nature.

 Bad Romance: This dress is gothic enough to entertain any ghostly desires still looming over from Halloween.
-Valentino show us that sometimes romance is best worn dead, and those with more sombre palettes can feel the love of nature’s blooms.
-Valentino extended the love by incorporating poetry into their collection, and their decision to embroider lines within seams and hems offers inspiration for upcycling clothes in a more personal way.
+Valentino shows that sometimes romance is best worn dead, and those with more sombre palettes can feel the love of nature’s blooms too.
+The fashion house extended the love by incorporating poetry into their collection, and their decision to embroider lines within seams and hems offers inspiration for upcycling clothes in a more personal way.